kaushik-tarun/kaushik-tarun/README.md

-👋 Hello!
-I'm Tarun Kaushik, a passionate beginner in the vast world of computer science.
+# Hello!
+I'm Tarun Kaushik
+- A passionate beginner in the vast world of computer science.
 Currently on an exciting journey of exploration and learning.

 🌱 Learning and Growing:
 - 🖥️ Exploring the wonders of programming languages like Python and C++.